 - 14 percent of caregivers admit to having been neglectful.

 Contact Fort Collins Nursing Home Abuse Lawyer for Legal Help

 Victims of elder abuse or neglect may be able to seek compensation through legal action.
 The responsible parties can be held accountable and required to pay damages if it is determined that the resident has been a victim of abuse or neglect in a nursing home.

 There may be several liable parties, including the caregiver, a medical doctor, the administration, the owner of the facility and others.
 Each case is unique with regard to what occurred, the extent of the damages and how the case may proceed.

-The nursing home abuse lawyers of Steve Ray Law, PLLC, represent victims of nursing home abuse, and we are dedicated getting justice for people who have been harmed.
-Our attorneys include a former Marine Corps prosecutor and a Marine Corps judge who are now fighting for the rights of nursing home abuse victims.
-They are ready to bring more than 35 years of combined legal experience to assist you with a claim for compensation if your loved one has been injured in a nursing home or other long-term care facility in Fort Collins or elsewhere in Northern Colorado.
+Nursing home abuse lawyer Steve Ray represents victims of nursing home abuse, and our firm is dedicated to getting justice for people who have been harmed.
+Steve Ray is a former Marine Corps judge who now fights for the rights of nursing home abuse victims.
+He is ready to bring more than 35 years of combined legal experience to assist you with a claim for compensation if your loved one has been injured in a nursing home or other long-term care facility in Fort Collins or elsewhere in Northern Colorado.

 Our firm will take the time to listen and understand what happened in your case.
-We will carefully explain the options available to you for seeking compensation.
-And, ultimately, we will take the steps needed to seek a maximum recovery in your case.
+We will carefully explain the options available to your family for seeking compensation.
+Ultimately, we will take the steps needed to seek a maximum recovery in your case.